romibi/Scrap-Packed-Explorer/CONTRIBUTING.md

 - protected (same sub order as public)
 - private (same sub order as public)

-All mehods should be grouped by their functuanality.
+All mehods should be grouped by their functuality.

 **Example:**
 ```c#